python/cpython/Doc/library/sqlite3.rst

 .. function:: complete_statement(statement)

-   Return ``True`` if the string *statement* appears to contain one or more complete SQL statements terminated by semicolons.
+   Return ``True`` if the string *statement* appears to contain one or more complete SQL statements.
-   No syntactic verification or parsing of any kind is performed.
+   No syntactic verification or parsing of any kind is performed, other than checking that there are no unclosed string literals and the statment is terminated by a semicolon.

-   This function may be useful during command-line input to determine if the entered text seems to form a complete SQL statement, or if additional input is needed before :meth:`executing <Cursor.execute>` the statement.
+   This function may be useful during command-line input to determine if the entered text seems to form a complete SQL statement, or if additional input is needed before calling :meth:`~Cursor.execute`.

    See :source:`Lib/sqlite3/__main__.py` for example use.